felixweinberger/blackjack-js/README.md

 ## Running the game locally

 To run the game on your local machine...
+TODO

 ## Developing the game

 This repository includes a vagrant configuration...
+TODO

 ## Project structure